Getting ready for your first mortgage

 Get on the electoral roll

 If your name isn't on there, you’ll find it harder to get credit.
-Go to Your Vote Matters to find out how to register.
+Go to The Electoral Commission to find out how to register.

 Review your credit file